Oodgeroo Noonuccal: Personal life and family

-She worked for Raphael and Phyllis Cilento and had a second son, Vivian Charles Walker, with the Cilentos' son Raphael junior, born in Brisbane in 1953.
+She worked for Raphael and Phyllis Cilento and had a second son, Vivian Charles Walker, born in Brisbane in 1953, with the Cilentos' son Raphael Junior.
 In 1970 Vivian won the first Aboriginal scholarship to attend the National Institute of Dramatic Art, and worked in the performing and visual arts.
 He lived and worked abroad for many years before returning to Australia, where his talent was fostered by the Aboriginal National Theatre Trust, which was established in 1988.
 In 1988 he adopted the Indigenous name Kabul Oodgeroo Noonuccal, kabul meaning carpet snake, and in the same year co-authored The Rainbow Serpent with his mother, for Expo 88.
 In March 1990 he directed the world premiere of Munjong, by Richard Walley, at the Victorian Arts Centre.
 He died on 20 February 1991.

-Oodgeroo Noonuccal died from cancer on 16 September 1993 at the Repatriation General Hospital at Greenslopes, Brisbane, aged 72 years and was buried at Moongalba on North Stradbroke Island.
+Oodgeroo Noonuccal died from cancer on 16 September 1993 at the Repatriation General Hospital at Greenslopes, Brisbane, aged 72 years, and was buried at Moongalba on North Stradbroke Island.